-Ho Chi Minh trail is one of the most unique trails we’ve found in San Diego.
+Ho Chi Minh trail is the most unique hiking trail we’ve found in San Diego.
 Everything from its landscape to its name makes you feel like you’re somewhere else in the world.

 Distance: 0.4 miles (trail to beach one way)